Wuodan/mcp-base64/docs/ai-setup/cline-initial-task-prompt-sdk-agnostic-v2.md

 **Requirements**
 - Use `pathlib.Path` and **absolute paths only** (validate input; reject traversal).
 - Read/write **binary** for arbitrary files.
-- On errors, use the SDK’s idiomatic tool error:
+- On errors, use the SDK's idiomatic tool error:
   - FastMCP: raise `ToolError("message")`.
   - Official SDK: return an MCP **error response** with a concise message (custom exception mapped to error is fine).
 - **Parameter descriptions** (so Cline shows them):
   - **If using FastMCP**: add `pydantic.Field(description=...)` to each parameter.
-  - **If using official SDK**: use whatever the SDK supports (e.g., decorator/schema args or pydantic models) to set each parameter’s **description**.
+  - **If using official SDK**: use whatever the SDK supports (e.g., decorator/schema args or pydantic models) to set each parameter's **description**.
   - Also include short docstrings (NumPy-style) as a fallback.

 **Example (FastMCP style)**